From BR Bullpen

 Alan Foster had a 10-year career in the majors, pitching for five different teams.
 His greatest success was with the 1973 St. Louis Cardinals, a .500 team for whom he went 13-9 under manager Red Schoendienst.

 Foster had been selected by the Los Angeles Dodgers in the second round of the 1965 amateur draft.
 He pitched in the California League in 1965 and the Texas League in 1966.
-In 1967, with Spokane, he pitched two no-hitters.
+In 1967, with the Spokane Indians, he pitched two no-hitters.

 He was not as successful in 1969 and 1970 in the rotation, and was traded to the Cleveland Indians in the deal that brought Duke Sims to the Dodgers.
 He spent a year with the Indians and then was traded to the California Angels as part of the Vada Pinson for Alex Johnson deal.